 Places like Lower Calf Creek Falls have a completely different energy about them when you get to experience them alone.
 Do yourself a favor and do everything in your power to give yourself that experience.

 The best way to make it happen?
 Camp at Calf Creek Campground.

 Where to Stay

-There are several places to stay in the town of Escalante, but here are some of the places that stuck out to me:
+There are several places to stay in the town of Escalante, but I’ve compiled a list below of places I recommend.